-As unfortunate as it is, several home and business owners’s haven’t a clue when it comes to the signs of a broken sewer line.
-In light of that fact, the plumbers here at Streamline Plumbing & Underground Sewer Construction have come together and written a list of the five most common signs of a broken sewer line.
+Sewer lines are more dangerous than most people realize, possibly rendering buildings unusable.
+But unfortunately, most property owners don’t know how to spot the signs of a broken sewer line.
+In light of that, the plumbers here at Streamline Plumbing & Underground Sewer Construction have come together and written a list of the five most common signs of a broken sewer line.
 So, without further ado, let’s get into it!

 The First Sign – Gurgling Toilets and Drains

-If you regularly hear a gurgling sound coming from your toilets and drains, then you likely have either a sewer blockage or a broken sewer line.
-However, if you only notice the sound on occasion, don’t worry too much about it.
-However, if you hear it often, contact us for help right away because you likely have a severe clog or, even worse, a broken section of the sewer line.
+Suppose you regularly hear a gurgling sound from your toilets and drains.
+In that case, you likely have either a sewer blockage or a broken sewer line.
+However, if you only notice the sound occasionally, don’t worry too much about it.
+This sign is only an issue if you hear it often.
+If this is the case for you, contact us for help right away.
+Chances are you likely have a severe clog or, even worse, a broken section of the sewer line.

 Sign 2 – The Smell of Sewage

-If you’ve noticed a strong sewage odor around your property, then you likely have either a sewer leak, a broken line, or both.
-Sewer gasses cause the smell, and they should remain within your sewer system.
-That is, they should stay there, provided nothing is seriously wrong with your system.
-The moment you notice any sewer gas smells around your property (especially if you can’t identify the source), then contact our plumbing professionals immediately.
+If you’ve noticed a strong sewage odor around your property, you have either a sewer leak or a broken line.
+Sewer gasses cause the smell and should remain within your sewer system.
+They should stay there, provided nothing is seriously wrong with your system.
+Contact our plumbing professionals immediately if you notice any sewer gas smells around your property.

 Sign 3 – Slow-Moving Drains and Toilets

-As with gurgling drains, if you’ve noticed slow-moving drains and plumbing fixtures, then you may have a broken sewer line.
+As with gurgling drains, you may have a broken sewer line if you’ve noticed slow-moving drains and plumbing fixtures.
+The faster you act, the less likely your sewer problem will become considerably worse.
 If you have any slow-moving drains on your property, don’t hesitate to contact us for sewer inspection services.
-The faster you act, the less likely your sewer problem will turn into something considerably worse.

 Sign 4 – Backed Up Toilets and Other Plumbing Fixtures

-While it’s true that a backed-up toilet or other plumbing fixture is often due to clogs, they can also be signposts for a broken sewer line.
-So, if you’ve noticed that your toilets and drains are regularly backed up with sewage, then it’s probably time to contact a plumber.
-Otherwise, your broken sewer line will only get worse.
+Backed-up toilets or other plumbing fixtures are often due to clogs.
+However, they can also be signposts for a broken sewer line.
+If you’ve noticed that your toilets and drains back up regularly, it’s time to contact a plumber.
+Otherwise, your damaged sewer line will only get worse.

 Sign 5 – Lawn Indentations

-When a sewer line breaks, raw sewage seeps into the ground around the spot where it broke.
-After the ground soaks up any leaking sewage, it becomes less structurally sound than the soil above it, and a sinkhole forms.
-If you notice indentations in your lawn or an open sinkhole, then you likely have a broken sewer line.
+When a sewer line breaks, raw sewage seeps into the ground around where the break lies.
+After the foot soaks up any leaking sewage, it becomes less structurally sound than the soil above.
+Over time this situation allows a sinkhole to form.
+You likely have a broken sewer line if you notice indentations in your lawn or an open sinkhole.

 Contact Us for Help With Your Broken Sewer Line

-If you’ve noticed any of the previously mentioned five signs of a broken sewer line, then don’t hesitate to give us a call.
-When it comes to fast and reliable sewer line repair services, you can always rely on the sewer specialists here at Streamline Plumbing & Underground Sewer Construction!
-Contact us today!
+If you’ve noticed any of the five signs mentioned, then call us.
+Regarding fast and reliable sewer line repair services, you can always rely on the sewer specialists here at Streamline Plumbing & Underground Sewer Construction!